abdulla1osama/text_sentiment_analysis/README.md

-# text_sentiment_analysis
+# Text Sentiment Analysis using BERT (Transformers)
-Fine tuned a pre-trained BERT model using hugging face ecosystem to classify IMDB reviews
+The following porject uses BERT to classify text sentiment whether negative or positive.
+The model is trained on IMDB dataset reviews with equally distributed negative and positive sentiment values.